Irish anti-immigration protests: Polling

-On 29 January 2023, Red C/The Business Post published polling that included a number of questions relating to immigration:
+On 29 January 2023, RED C/The Business Post published polling that included a number of questions relating to immigration:

-On February 5, Ireland Thinks/The Sunday Independent published polling that included a number of questions relating to immigration:
+On February 5, Ireland Thinks/the Sunday Independent published polling that included a number of questions relating to immigration:

+In May 2023, Red C/The Business Post published another polling that included a number of questions relating to immigration: It found that 75% of people thought that Ireland is taking in too many refugees, it also found that of Sinn Féin supporters it was 83%, Fianna Fáil it was 74% and Fine Gael at 70%.
+For supporters of independents it was 88%.

 Business response

-On 4 February the Irish Times reported that internal memos amongst members of the government coalition warned that hoteliers were backing away from taking government contracts over fears that protests would take place outside their businesses.
+On 4 February, The Irish Times reported that internal memos amongst members of the government coalition warned that hoteliers were backing away from taking government contracts over fears that protests would take place outside their businesses.

 "Ireland for All" Solidarity Rally

-On 18 February, as many as 50,000 marchers rallied in Dublin and others in Sligo under the banner of "Ireland For All".
+On 18 February, around 50,000 marchers rallied in Dublin and others in Sligo under the banner of "Ireland For All".
 The Dublin rally was organised by the newly founded organisation, "Le Chéile", which comprises almost 50 member organisations and which had called for a march in support of "diversity not division", and opposition to racism.
-Attendees at the Dublin rally included members and supporters of Sinn Féin, the Social Democrats, the Labour Party, and People Before Profit-Solidarity.
-Other organisations present included various trade unions such as Fórsa, SIPTU and the Teachers Union of Ireland; the Movement of Asylum Seekers in Ireland, Pavee Point and the National Women's Council of Ireland.
+Attendees at the Dublin rally included members and supporters of Sinn Féin, the Social Democrats, the Labour Party and People Before Profit-Solidarity.
+Other organisations present included various trade unions such as Fórsa, SIPTU and the Teachers' Union of Ireland; the Movement of Asylum Seekers in Ireland, Pavee Point and the National Women's Council of Ireland.
 Marchers were still passing the GPO as the front of the march reached Custom House Quay.
 When the march arrived at the Customs House, Christy Moore spoke and performed, and Bernadette McAliskey addressed the rally, saying "...the question that must be asked of the nation and of individuals is 'Whose side are you on?'"
 She said one side is the side of humanity, decency and human rights, and that the other side is "on the road to fascism."